sqonk/phext-datakit/docs/api/Importer.md

 - **$headersAreFirstRow** `TRUE` or `FALSE`, where are not the first row contains headers.
 - **$customHeaders** A custom set of column headers to override any existing or absent headers.

-**Returns:**  `TRUE` upon successful completion or the compiled data array when not using a callback.
+**Returns:**  `TRUE` upon successful completion or the compiled data array when not using a callback. `FALSE` on failure to process the data source.

-This method will throw an exception if an error is encountered at any point in the process or the provided data can not be broken down into lines using the provided line ending character.
+This method will generate a user level warning if data is empty or can not otherwise be derived into at least 1 line of applicable data.

 ------